 The Epic Failure

 I recall BRRH leadership, saying at one time (my paraphrase), that they did not want patients to bypass Boca to receive services at competing hospitals.
-So they expanded the scope of many critical services, turned our community hospital into a regional hospital, and sold it to Baptist Health, a major hospital chain.
+So they expanded the scope of many critical services, turned our community hospital into a non-profit regional hospital, and merged with Baptist Health, a major hospital non-profit.
 The ultimate result?
 Thousands of residents will have to bypass Boca to receive hospital medical care.
 An epic strategic failure.

 The Effects Will Be Enormous